 After a traditional hot breakfast – or one of our specialities such as grilled Whitby Kippers if that is more your thing (there’s also a delicious cold buffet to tempt you), grab some fresh air and head to the North York Moors dotted with ancient abbeys and picturesque villages.
 Alternatively, for those who fancy something a little more challenging a walk up Cleveland’s famous Roseberry Topping hill (otherwise known as ‘Yorkshire Matterhorn’) affords views that are just as beautiful.

-Next, I would recommend you visit Northallerton, a vibrant and bustling market town packed full of quaint shops, cosy tearooms and traditional pubs before checking out the Brontë Parsonage Museum, in the charming village of Haworth.
+Next, we recommend you visit Northallerton, a vibrant and bustling market town packed full of quaint shops, cosy tearooms and traditional pubs before checking out the Brontë Parsonage Museum, in the charming village of Haworth.
 Once the home of the Brontë family it now holds the world's most comprehensive collection of Brontë manuscripts, letters and early editions.
-As part of the Brontë 200 programme which celebrated the bicentenaries of the births of Charlotte, Branwell, Emily and Anne, there is a series of events taking place.
+As part of the Brontë 200 programme which celebrated the bicentenaries of the births of Charlotte, Branwell, Emily and Anne, events will be taking place.

 As you head back to the hotel for dinner visit the Black Sheep Brewery in Masham en route, producers of Yorkshire’s much-loved cask, keg and bottled beers.
 Do not worry if you cannot spare the time however, as we stock some of their classic, seasonal and limited edition beers in our bar.